reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 Despite these are really high quality posts that absolutely worth a read, we will still try to go through the key terminologies for them in a more complete way. so we can have a common ground to face the next challenge.

 ## Blueprint System
-When people refer to a 'well-written Blueprint,' they're typically talking about the visual scripting graph created within the Blueprint Editor.
+When people refer to a 'well-written Blueprint'. they're typically talking about the visual scripting graph created within the Blueprint Editor.
 Internally, this graph is managed by a `UEdGraph` object.
 The Graph (Event Graph for instance) is not the blueprint editor, but a part of it.
 The blueprint editor is a collection of `UEdGraphs` and panels, tools, etc.

 In short, creating a Blueprint Asset in the Content Browser involves selecting a parent class and defining a new subclass through the Blueprint system.
 The Blueprint Editor allows us to add functions and logic within `UEdGraph` instances, as well as set up various properties.
 When we click the compile button in the editor, it orchestrates the compilation process: the content within the `UEdGraph` is processed and encapsulated into a reused UBlueprintGeneratedClass.
 This generated class is what the engine executes during runtime, ensuring that our defined behaviors and logic are effectively integrated into the game.